actions/delete-package-versions/README.md

   # The number of old versions to delete starting from the oldest version.
   # Defaults to 1.
+  # Cannot be more than 100
   num-old-versions-to-delete:

-  # The min number of latest versions to never delete.
+  # The number of latest versions to not delete.
   # Defaults to 0.
+  # When this is set greater than 0 it will delete all deletable package versions except the specified no.
+  # `num-old-versions-to-delete` will not be taken into account.
+  # Cannot be more than 100
   min-versions-to-keep:

   # The package versions to ignore exclude from deletion.
-  # By default nothing is ignored"
+  # By default nothing is ignored
   ignore-versions:

   # If true it will delete only the pre-release versions.
-  # The number of pre-release versions to kep can be set by using `min-versions-to-keep` value with this.
+  # The number of pre-release versions to keep can be set by using `min-versions-to-keep` value with this.
+  # When `min-versions-to-keep` is 0, all pre-release versions get deleted.
   # Defaults to false.
   delete-only-pre-release-versions: